maxtkc/mvths-wiki/docs/011-programming-leds.rst

    TEACHER CHECK \_\_\_\_\_

 #.
 Modify your program to turn off the LED.
 #.
 Change the LED to a different pin and turn it on.
+You may use any of the digital pins (0 - 13) but you should generally avoid using digital pins 0 and 1 as using these pins might interfere with the programming of your device.
 #.
 Add two more LEDs to two additional pins on your microcontroller and turn them all on.

    TEACHER CHECK \_\_\_\_\_

-NOTE: In this lesson you will be choosing which digital pin to use with you LED.
-You may use any of the digital pins (0 - 13) but you should generally avoid using digital pins 0 and 1 as using these pins might interfere with the programming of your device.